TAPAS: Training network on Automatic processing of PAthological Speech

 The project has started on 1 Nov.
 2017.

-There are vacancies for 15 PhD students, one of them will be hosted in Nijmegen:
+There are vacancies for 15 PhD students;

 There are an increasing number of people across Europe with debilitating speech pathologies (e.g., due to stroke, Parkinson’s, etc).
 These groups face communication problems that can lead to social exclusion.
 They are now being further marginalised by a new wave of speech technology that is increasingly woven into everyday life but which is not robust to atypical speech.
 TAPAS is proposing a programme of pathological speech research, that aims to transform the well-being of these people.